-Click to listen to the Bayreuth Festival Performance Broadcasts
+How to get tickets to the Bayreuth Festival

-Compared to other world famous opera houses, the Festspielhaus is quite small and plain: an amphitheatrical auditorium with a mere 1,925 seats.
+Compared to other famous theaters, the Festspielhaus is small and plain: an amphitheatrical auditorium with a mere 1,925 seats.
 In contrast to such plush opera houses as La Scala in Milan or Covent Garden in London, its thirty rows of seats are wooden, un-upholstered, and do not even have arm rests.
-Following Richard Wagner's specifications, the floors are also made of wood and, to this day, remain uncovered in fear that carpeting might absorb the fabled sound and thus disturb the famous acoustics of the theater.
+Following Richard Wagner's specifications, the floors are also made of wood and, to this day, remain uncovered since the carpeting might absorb the fabled sound and disturb its famous acoustics.
+In addition, to this day, the Festspielhaus continues to operate its summer festival without air conditioning.
+It is truly a place from another time.

-The Festspielhaus is a unique place.
-It's singular world status begins with the fact that it is the only theater built from the ground up to the strict specifications and whims of one creative talent.
-Further the place was erected to present exclusively the handful of works of this composer.
-The theater was erected to present the premiere of "The Ring of the Nibelung" and to this day remains a place to listen to the work of only one composer.
+The Festspielhaus's singular world status begins with the fact that it is the only theater built from the ground up to the strict specifications and whims of one creative talent; erected to present exclusively the handful of works of this composer.
+From the premiere of "The Ring of the Nibelung" to this day, it remains a place to listen to the work of only one composer.

-The festival that takes place at Bayreuth every summer is a mixture of time-honored tradition and adventuresome experimentation.
+This yearly summer classic is a mixture of time-honored traditions and adventuresome experimentation.
 So powerful are the festival's contrasting values that, at times, its dichotomy has threatened its very existence.
 However, the Festspielhaus survived two world wars, and it celebrated one hundred years of existence in 1976.
 In the initial years of its second century it is still thriving as the one and only, ideal place to experience Richard Wagner's operas.

 Constructing The Festspielhaus